-Going into ObamaCare’s first enrollment period in 2013 4.7 million or the 270 million with health coverage lost plans.
+Going into ObamaCare’s first enrollment period in 2013 4.7 million of the 270 million Americans with health coverage lost plans.
 This group who lost their plans include about 1.4 million who qualified for free coverage from Medicaid and about 2.35 million who qualified for subsidies on the Marketplace.
 All Americans who had canceled plans qualified for a hardship exemption, meaning if they chose not to sign up they wouldn’t pay the fee for not having insurance in 2014.
 Others were able to keep their plan to additional years up to 2017.

 Moving forward plan loss under the ACA is due to non-payment primarily.
 Some additional plan loss is due to folks missing opportunities to renew coverage.
 See ObamaCare enrollment numbers for details.

 Coverage is only more expensive in some regions, for some folks, who didn’t qualify for Marketplace cost assistance.
 Typically those who had high-end plans that excluded sick people saw the biggest rise in premiums.
 These premiums were being kept law artificially through exclusion or through lack of protections offered under the ACA (namely pre-existing conditions).
 It’s a myth that minor provisions like the required women’s services and child dental are the cause of premiums being raised by any substantial amount.
 See the discussion on ObamaCare insurance premiums and ObamaCare myths.